lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/Introduction.rst

    Please check the contents of the package against the bill of materials.
 If you find any missing or damaged items, please contact our technical support team immediately.

-   The package does not include an 18650 battery.
+   The package does **not include an 18650 battery**.
 The Type-C data cable is only for flashing firmware and charging.
 Please note that powering the entire system solely through the Type-C data cable is insufficient and may cause the robot to crash or restart.

 ----